In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 6. Testing analysis

-The testing analysis assesses the quality of the model to decide if it is ready to be used in the production phase, i.e., in a real-world situation.
+The testing analysis assesses the model’s quality to determine its readiness for use in the production phase, i.e., in a real-world situation.

 In this case, the area takes the value of 0.804, which confirms what we saw in the ROC chart, that the model predicts attrition with high accuracy.